dven-dev/dven-dev/README.md

 ---

 ## 🧑‍💻 About me
-I’m a junior frontend developer, passionate about building user-friendly interfaces.
-Currently exploring backend development with Node.js.
+I enjoy building user-friendly interfaces, have an interest in backend development with Node.js, and am constantly learning new things.

 ---